learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 You will be able to:
 - Build a linear regression model with polynomial features/interactions
 - Perform regularization
+- Use AIC and BIC to select the best value for the regularization parameter

 ## Let's get started!